ndujaLabs/discord-auto-publisher/README.md

 $ npm run start
 ```

-Notice that Open Sea Flyer requires at least Node 14, because `discord.js` requires it.

 If you put it on a remote server, use a process manager.
 We suggests [pm2](https://pm2.keymetrics.io/)

 After installing it, you can run to launch the app with pm2